Skip to content

 A firearm is a barrelled weapon that drives a projectile out of its bore by the rapid expansion of gases from a confined burning propellant charge.
 The statutory definition in India sits at Section 2(1)(e) of the Arms Act 1959 and is deliberately wide: it folds in barrels, locks, magazines, machinery for manufacture, and any accessories, so the law catches both the assembled weapon and the parts traffic that feeds it.
 Ammunition is defined separately at Section 2(1)(b) and covers cartridges, shot, shell, fuses, primers, propellants and the assembled rounds the IO seizes from a scene.

-Once the firearm and the ammunition are defined, six words run the rest of the syllabus.
-The cartridge is the complete round you load into the chamber.
-Inside it sit four parts: a case (usually brass), a primer at the head, the propellant charge in the middle, and the projectile crimped at the mouth.
-The projectile is the thing that leaves the barrel; the propellant is the charge that pushes it; the primer is the small impact-sensitive explosive that lights the propellant when the firing pin strikes.
-NTA tests these definitions as one-line MCQs almost every cycle, so memorise the six words in this exact order.
+Once the firearm and the ammunition are defined, six terms carry the rest of the subject.
+The cartridge is the complete round loaded into the chamber.
+Inside it sit four parts: a case (usually brass), a primer at the head, a propellant charge in the middle, and the projectile crimped at the mouth.
+The projectile is the object that leaves the barrel; the propellant is the charge that drives it; the primer is the small impact-sensitive explosive that ignites the propellant when the firing pin strikes.

 Classification by barrel, action, loading and use